Mao-uc/CW1-AI/README.md

 A set of PDDL domain and problem files modelling an **ESA-style lunar rover mission**.
 It includes:

-* `domain.pddl` — base rover mission domain for mission1/2
+* `domain.pddl` — base lunar rover domain used for Mission 1 and 2
-* `domain-ext.pddl` — extended domain with astronauts for mission3
+* `domain-ext.pddl` — extended domain with astronauts operations used for Mission 3
 * `mission1/2/3.pddl` — three mission problem files

 The domains and problems can be executed using planners **LAMA-first**.